Sixeye/MVC_BASICS/README.md

 # MVC_BASICS

 to do list
--contact page to conceive
+-contact page to connect to the db
+-Update bills
+-Admin2 to connect to actualites
 -comments on each bill
 -create a moderation system for the comments
--create an admin page -> Access to articles or actualites AND a moderation part on comments -create an admin wysiwyg for the author
--create an admin wysiwyg for the agent
+-create an admin page -> Access to a moderation part on comments -create an admin wysiwyg for the author Tiny MCE -create an admin wysiwyg for the agent Tiny MCE
 -check the indentation and comment when necessary
 -Put the project online
 -Check the routes, if everything is linked correctly